-The MoU was signed last Wednesday by Mr Bill Zisch, Vice-President Africa Operations of Newmont; Mr Allan Ashworth of Gold Fields Ghana and Ms Sharon Kromer of United States Agency for International Development (USAID), which is acting as an independent facilitator.
+The MOU was signed on Wednesday by Mr Bill Zisch, Vice-President Africa Operations of Newmont; Mr Allan Ashworth of Gold Fields Ghana and Ms Sharon Kromer of United States Agency for international Development (USAID), which is acting as an independent facilitator.

 The Mines Minister said mining raked in six billion dollars thus helping to cushion the impact of the high oil bill on the national purse.

 Prof. Fobih repeated Government's resolve to maintain a level playing field for mining in the country and urged other mining companies to join the alliance to make their operations more humane and increasingly acceptable to their host communities.